-Alcohol detox is a medically supervised process of helping a person safely go through alcohol withdrawal symptoms.
-The main goals are to help a person get sober, be respectful and help the person maintain their dignity, and to get the person ready for any drug or alcohol treatment that may follow.
+Alcohol detox is a medically supervised process that helps clear all alcohol out of the body’s system.
+If alcohol use has been a long-term problem, it will help the person safely get through alcohol withdrawal symptoms.
+Detox is designed to help a person get sober and prepare for any drug or alcohol treatment that may follow.

-For an outpatient alcohol detox process to work, the person in recovery must be truly committed to their sobriety and willing to reach out for help when they get close to their limits.
+For an outpatient alcohol detox process to work, you must be truly committed to your sobriety and willing to reach out for help when you get close to a relapse risk.

 Risks of Outpatient Alcoholism Detox

 The greatest risk of outpatient alcohol detox is lack of follow-through by the individual.
 Since no one at an outpatient clinic is being monitored 24 hours a day, someone could easily cancel or just not show up for a detox appointment.
-This may mean that the person is sober but not wanting to follow through with the appointments, or it may mean that a person has taken up drinking again.
-There is no way to know until they get in touch with the clinic again or come back.
+This may mean that the person is sober but not ready to follow through with appointments, or it may mean that a person has taken up drinking again.

 Any outpatient drug or alcohol program has the same risk.
 People in recovery are on the honor system for staying sober during their period of treatment.
 Unfortunately, anyone who slips in a drink now and then is only doing themselves a disservice.
-They may even get away with it by avoiding detox appointments or skipping the occasional outpatient rehab session.
-While this may mean that they need a higher level of care, no one can force them to do so.
+They may even get away with it by avoiding detox appointments or skipping outpatient counseling sessions.
+While this may mean that the recovering person needs a higher level of care, no one can force them to do so.